-Sammy Bilton is a dedicated Trainee Solicitor with a keen focus on Prison Law, Community Care, Actions Against Public Bodies, and Discrimination.
+Sammy Bilton is a dedicated Solicitor with a keen focus on Prison Law, Community Care, Actions Against Public Bodies, and Discrimination.
 Sammy’s commitment to advocating for justice and equality drives him to provide exceptional legal services and support to his clients.

 With a background that combines rigorous academic training and practical experience, Sammy brings a thorough understanding of the complexities involved in his areas of practice.
 He is passionate about ensuring that his clients’ rights are protected and that they receive the best possible representation.